qaAliStephen/mediaplayer/README.md

-A simple mediaplayer built using JavaFX's MediaPlayer class.
+A simple mediaplayer built using the Swing framework's Player class.